 We’ve all seen those adorable puppy dog eyes that our pooches give us—they’re so easy to get lost in.
 But have you ever wondered why dogs give us those cute puppy eyes?
 If you want to learn more about the science behind dog expressions and how to interpret them, read on to find out what’s behind those puppy eyes and how dog body language really works.

 Why Is Your Pooch Giving You Puppy Dog Eyes?

 Russell Hartstein, certified dog/cat behaviorist, trainer and CEO (Canine Executive Officer) of Fun Paw Care in Los Angeles explains that “Dogs are highly attuned animals that share our emotional states.
 Many times, dogs are simply reflecting back our mood, emotion and state of being, which are oftentimes undetected by people.”

-Pet parents often mistake their dog’s expressions to be a reaction to the food or treats in their hand, but scientific findings have shown that dogs are sensitive to a human’s attention more so than to the object in their hands.
+Pet parents often mistake their dog’s expressions to be a reaction to the food or treats in their hand, but scientific findings have shown that dogs are more sensitive to a human’s attention than to the object in their hands.
 Although puppy dog eyes might seem cute to us, sometimes they’re actually a sign that your dog is stressed.